How to get your company cited in ChatGPT, Claude, and Perplexity

 One number.
 Citation rate.
 I take the 10 to 12 questions your buyers actually ask, run each one against ChatGPT, Claude, Perplexity, and Google SGE, and record whether your site is cited in the answer.
 That is the baseline.
 Every month we re-run it and track the delta.
 Pageviews, impressions, and rankings are useful secondary signals, but citation rate is the primary one because it is the only metric that maps directly to whether an LLM will send your next buyer to your door.

-Quoted per engagement, not per hour.
-A visibility audit by itself is a fixed scope of two weeks and produces a gap report, a prioritized fix list, and a monitoring baseline.
-The execution phase is scoped against the gap list and runs four to eight weeks depending on how many pillar pages you need and how much existing content needs rework.
+Most AI Visibility engagements start at $5,000 for the audit phase and scale based on the number of pages, platforms, and the depth of the authority framework.
+A full 6-layer implementation with monthly monitoring is quoted per engagement after the audit.
+The audit is a fixed scope of two weeks and produces a gap report, a prioritized fix list, and a monitoring baseline.
+The execution phase runs four to eight weeks depending on how many pillar pages you need and how much existing content needs rework.
 Ongoing monitoring is a monthly retainer.
-Pricing ranges are shared on the intro call so we can match the scope to your budget instead of the other way around.

 Your buyers are asking ChatGPT about your industry every day.
 The audit tells you whether you are in the answer, and if not, exactly what to fix.